Are you running Java 8? It's required for Onyx.

 $ less README.md

-Once you've mastered the basic features of Onyx, you might still be wondering about how to do more advanced things.
-We've anticipated this need and created a large suite of fully self-contained, executable examples.
+Once you’ve mastered the basic features of Onyx, you might still be wondering about to do more advances things.
+We’ve anticipated this need and created a large suite of fully self-contained, executable examples.
 The subdirectory name indicates what the example project will do when you run it.
 If you have any suggestions about further examples that we can write, open an issue on the repository.

 $ git clone git@github.com:onyx-platform/onyx-examples.git